 On June 26, 2015, the Company began mailing to eligible retirees, former employees and surviving beneficiaries who were receiving monthly pension payments from the Plan information regarding a voluntary, one-time, opportunity to convert their current monthly pension payment to a lump-sum payment (or, for some individuals, to change their pension payment option).
 This offer, called the Alcatel-Lucent Retiree Lump-Sum Window Program, formally began on July 20, 2015 and ended on September 25, 2015.
-About 55,000 individuals in payment status under the Plan were eligible for the program.
-Of those, about 18,000 elected to convert their existing pension benefit payment into a lump-sum payment and about 1,500 chose to change their existing pension benefit payment to a different form of annuity.
-The lump-sum payments, which were made on November 2, 2015 and December 1, 2015, totaled about \$3.8 billion.
+About 30,000 individuals in payment status under the Plan were eligible for the program.
+Of those, about 8,000 elected to convert their existing pension benefit payment into a lump-sum payment and about 900 chose to change their existing pension benefit payment to a different form of annuity.
+The lump-sum payments, which were made on November 2, 2015 and December 1, 2015, totaled about \$1.5 billion.

-c) Plan Merger/Consolidation
+c) Plan Spin-Offs

-On December 1, 2015, the following individuals were transferred to the Plan [PN 001] from the Lucent Technologies Inc. Pension Plan (the "LTPP") (assigned plan number 002 [PN 002] by the Company): (1) all participants (former employees) in the LTPP as of December 1, 2015 except participants receiving or eligible to receive a service pension or a disability pension who, when last actively employed by a participating company (or a predecessor) with respect to the LTPP (or any other entity that was a "participating company" with respect to a prior version of the LTPP or a predecessor plan to the LTPP), were represented for purposes of collective bargaining by the Communications Workers of America (CWA), and (2) all alternate payees of participants (former employees) in payment status as of September 1, 2015.
+On December 1, 2015, the following individuals were transferred from the Plan [PN 002] to the Alcatel-Lucent Retirement Income Plan (the "ALRIP") (assigned plan number 001 [PN 001] by the Company): (1) all participants (former employees) in the LTPP as of December 1, 2015 except participants receiving or eligible to receive a service pension or a disability pension who, when last actively employed by a Participating Company (or a predecessor) (or any other entity that was a "participating company" with respect to a prior version of the LTPP or a predecessor plan to the LTPP), were represented for purposes of collective bargaining by the Communications Workers of America (CWA); and (2) all alternate payees of participants (former employees) in payment status as of September 1, 2015.